 Key Note: You do NOT have to move out when your lease expires.
 You automatically become a month-to-month tenant.
+Even as a month-to-month tenant, you are still protected by the Residential Tenancies Act.

 Eviction

 There are conditions under which a landlord may terminate a tenant's lease.